ERGO-Code/HiGHS/docs/src/options/definitions.md

 - Range: {0, 2147483647}
 - Default: 128

+## hipo\_metis\_no2hop
+- Set option no2hop in Metis when using HiPO
+- Type: boolean
+- Default: false

 ## pdlp\_scaling
 - Scaling option for PDLP solver: Default = true
 - Type: boolean